DnailZ/homepage-academic/content/authors/admin/_index.md

 I am a 4th-year undergraduate from University of Science and Technology of China.
 My research interests include programming language and its runtime design.

-I'm a Rustacean and a fan of OOP and FP programming paradigm.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.